kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Modules/Operating Systems 2/Stacks - pop() - C.md

 When removing a value from a stack, you only need to remove the uppermost one. ie, the topPtr.

 **To do this:**
-1. Set the topNode (where topPtr is pointing) to a tempPtr.
+1. Set the topPtr to tempPtr.
 2. Change the address that topPtr is pointing to, so that it points to the next node in the stack
 3. Free the tempPtr